 MindOut is a project run by and for Lesbian, Gay, Bisexual, Trans and Queer people.
 Our staff, volunteers and board of trustees, are all LGBTQ.
 100% of our team have lived experience of mental health needs, or caring responsibilities for a person with lived experience.

 Our board of Trustees meets regularly to oversee the running of the charity.
 Our trustees have a range of experience and expertise to enable effective management of the organisation.
 Our trustee board includes current and ex service users of MindOut services, and those who are or have used statutory mental health services and other provision.

 If you would like to contact MindOut's trustees, please email [email protected]

 Read on for more information about each member of the trustee board.

-Sharon has held leadership and management roles within the mental health and voluntary sector for over fifteen years.
+Sharon (she/her) has held leadership and management roles within the mental health and voluntary sector for over fifteen years.
 Sharon has many years’ experience of managing supported accommodation services for people with mental health and complex needs in the city.
 She has subsequently developed her experience to benefit others through her senior management leadership role in a local charity.
 Sharon is passionate about the delivery of quality services; client involvement, person-centred approaches, Safeguarding, equality, empowerment and partnership working are all areas of experience and interest.